xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 tech and funding ecosystem for Turkey.

 Serkan explained to us the current trend of startups in Turkey.
-In 2011 to 2015, most of the startups were working in the ecommerce or marketplace sectors, but for the last five years more and more are working on products for the fintech, gaming and AI sectors.
+In 2011 to 2015, most of the startups were working in the e-commerce or marketplace sectors, but for the last five years more and more are working on products for the fintech, gaming and AI sectors.

-B2B are much more prominent than B2C, and the main cause is the issues within the local economy of Turkey.
+B2B is much more prominent than B2C, and the main cause is the issues within the local economy of Turkey.
 Turkey has a huge youth population, but 25% of that population are unemployed, which means it's difficult to monetize on B2C solutions as people will not want to pay for them.

-The ever changing political landscape is also another hurdle for businesses in Turkey generally, and makes it especially difficult in the context of getting funds established in Turkey.
+The ever-changing political landscape is also another hurdle for businesses in Turkey generally, and makes it especially difficult in the context of getting funds established in Turkey.

-Serkan also mentions that there seems to be concentration of different sector in different cities, for example you can find much more engineers and people working in deeptech in Ankara, while in Istanbul there will be more people working on ecommerce and social games.
+Serkan also mentions that there seems to be concentration of different sector in different cities, for example you can find much more engineers and people working in deep tech in Ankara, while in Istanbul there will be more people working on e-commerce and social games.

 ### Numan Numan of [212](https://www.212.vc/)